Myanmar Writers and Journalists Association: Regulatory liberalisation

 In May 2011 U Ko Ko Hlaing, a retired colonel and vice-chairman of the MWJA, was appointed to a nine-member advisory board to the president U Thein Sein.

-Ko Ko Hlaing was one of three members of the political committee, the others being a former editor of the state-run newspaper Kyemon (“Mirror”) and the General Secretary of the Myanmar Hoteliers Association.
+Hlaing was one of three members of the political committee, the others being a former editor of the state-run newspaper Kyemon (“Mirror”) and the General Secretary of the Myanmar Hoteliers Association.

-In January 2012 the MWJA Vice-president U Ko Ko Hlaing said the association expected to establish a national press council later in the year.
+In January 2012, the MWJA Vice-president Hlaing said the association expected to establish a national press council later in the year.

 The Union Minister of Information U Kyaw Hsan had approved this move in mid-December, which would be needed as the government's censorship organisation, the PSRD, gradually wound down.
 The purpose was to ensure that journalists would work within ethical and legal boundaries, while protecting their freedom of expression.

 At the end of January 2012 the government introduced a new media law drafted by the PSRD to a meeting jointly organised by the MWJA and the Asia Media Information and Communication Centre based in Singapore.
 Over 100 domestic journalists and news editors participated.
 Representatives from non-Burmese news organisations also attended.

 The PSRD based the new law on the 1962 Printers and Publishers Registration Act, which had long been used to restrict freedom of expression.

 Conference attendees were invited to express their opinions on the draft law.

 The Burma Media Association later issued a press release saying the new law might not guarantee press freedom.

 The International Federation of Journalists has also expressed concern about the new law.